Krozix-2026/cas741-speech-trf/README.md

 # Project Name

-Developer Names:
+Developer Names: Xiao Shao

-Date of project start:
+Date of project start: January 14, 2026

-This project is ...
+This project is build a analysis pipeline for MEG data Analysis for different models.

 The folders and files for this project are as follows: